One of the best ways to clean your yard of twigs, leaves, and branches after a storm is using a wood chipper.

-Here are a few steps to follow when you begin with the wood chipping process…
+Here are a few steps to follow when you begin the wood-chipping process…

 Step 1- Place your wood chipper on leveled solid ground and activate the parking brake to prevent any movement or tipping

 Step 2- Adjust the chip deflector and chip chute that allows for controlling the direction and distance in which chips are thrown